corndel-playtesting/js-nozama/workshops/day-2.md

 # Day 2

-Focus on exposing the models through the API using express endpoints.

-Stretch to include limit and offset query parameters for pagination.
+Today's workshop is all about exposing the functionality of your application to the outside world.
+You'll do this by creating an API for the application.